 What are the benefits of strength training?
 For weight loss purposes building muscle equals fat loss.
 It is that simple.
 The more muscle you have the more fat you can burn.
 This is not only when you are exercising but it is fat you will burn all the time, 24 hours a day!
 If you decrease your fat percentage in your body you will have more muscle to burn fat all the time.

 How do I get started?
 There are many different ways to get started with strength training.
-The best is, if you are new to this kind of exercise, is to join a gym.
+If you are new to this kind of exercise the best choice would be to join a gym.
 There are so many different gyms out there today to fit different lifestyles.
 Again if you are new, join a gym that provides a free personal training session.
 A personal trainer will teach you the correct way to lift the free weights and use the machines.
 They will also teach you what muscles you are using with each exercise.
 This is very important because if you lift incorrectly you could not only hurt yourself but could neglect using the muscle that you are trying to work.

 Another option is that if you have a friend who has experience lifting weights ask them to teach you how to use the exercise equipment.
 If that is not an option then it is up to you to read up about the correct way to lift.
 This is not to deter you from trying this it is to help you get started the right way so that you don’t hurt yourself and are able to continue building muscle for life!